 Category Modification Minor Change Major change Additional documents requested Budget Increase of budget by up to 20 % included compared to the latest version of the approved AF in the following two cases: a.
 Increase of budget in any budget line b.
-Increase of budget in any work package x х Increase of budget above 20% compared to the latest version of the approved AF in the following two cases: a.
+Increase of budget in any work package x x Increase of budget above 20% compared to the latest version of the approved AF in the following two cases: a.
 Increase of budget in any budget line b.
-Increase of budget in any work package x Reallocation of budget among PPs and LP х х If applicable, budget reductions following the mid-term project review or Programme de-commitment x Work plan Minor adaptation of the timeline of activities, deliverables or outputs Modification of the format of activities or deliverables (e.g. postponement or change of location of a planned workshop, merging of deliverables, adjustment of scope of deliverables х etc.) Change of work package responsible partner Administrative Change of contact data of LP/PPs х adjustment Change of legal representative of LP/PPs Х Change of LP/PPs name with no impact on its legal status х Change of contact data of the project, finance or communication manager Х Partnership Partner withdrawal with replacement by existing partner(s) Х х Partner withdrawal with replacement by new partner(s) Х х Partner withdrawal without any replacement Х х Structural or legal status change of partner institution (e.g. legal succession) х х Duration Prolongation of project duration Х х
+Increase of budget in any work package x x Reallocation of budget among PPs and LP Х х If applicable, budget reductions following the mid-term project review or Programme de-commitment х Budget reallocations among work packages and budget lines above the 20% flexibility limit and budget reallocations among project partners (only for cluster and strategic projects that have not yet concluded the X х activities by 2022).
+Work plan Minor adaptation of the timeline of activities, deliverables or outputs Modification of the format of activities or deliverables (e.g. postponement or change of location of a planned workshop, merging of deliverables, adjustment of scope of deliverables etc.) x Change of work package responsible partner Х Administrative adjustment Change of contact data of LP/PPs Х aujustinent Change of legal representative of LP/PPs Х Change of LP/PPs name with no impact on its legal status х Change of contact data of the project, finance or communication manager Х Partnership Partner withdrawal with replacement by existing partner(s) х х Partner withdrawal with replacement by new partner(s) х х Partner withdrawal without any replacement х х Structural or legal status change of partner institution (e.g. legal succession) х х Duration Prolongation of project duration Х х